YottaDB/YDBDoc/MessageRecovery/errors.rst

 MEMORY
 --------------------

-MEMORY, Central memory exhausted during request for xxxx bytes
+MEMORY, Central memory exhausted during request for xxxx bytes from yyyy

 Compile Time/Run Time Error: This indicates that the compiler or the run-time system could not allocate sufficient storage.